Old-age pensions in the new scheme

 The old-age pension scheme operating under the new rules consists of two subsystems:

-• general pension scheme with the following funds:
+- the general pension scheme with the following funds:

-• Social Insurance Fund (Fundusz Ubezpieczeń Społecznych, FUS), managed by a public institution – the Social Insurance Institution,
+- Social Insurance Fund (Fundusz Ubezpieczeń Społecznych, FUS), managed by a public institution – the Social Insurance Institution,

-• Open Pension Funds (otwarte fundusze emerytalne, OFEs) managed by private institutions – general pension societies (powszechne towarzystwa emerytalne, PTEs);
+- Open Pension Funds (otwarte fundusze emerytalne, OFEs) managed by private institutions – general pension societies (powszechne towarzystwa emerytalne, PTEs);

-• voluntary funded pension scheme, managed by private institutions, membership of which is entirely voluntary; for an additional contribution, it is intended to provide enhanced pension benefits in the future.
+- a voluntary funded pension scheme, managed by private institutions, membership of which is entirely voluntary; for an additional contribution, it is intended to provide enhanced pension benefits in the future.

-In the general pension scheme operating under the new rules, old-age pension is available to persons who meet both of the following conditions:
+In the general pension scheme operating under the new rules, an old-age pension is available to persons who meet both of the following conditions:

 The amount of pension according to the new rules is closely related to the amount of paid contributions.